-Mental well-being describes a mental state where we have feelings of satisfaction, contentment, confidence and engagement with the world.
-Our mental wellbeing can change from time to time, day to day, month to month or year to year.
-General mental well-being helps people cope better with the normal up and downs and stresses in life.
-Read more about Mental Well-being»
+Emotional well-being describes a mental state where we have positive feelings of satisfaction, confidence and engagement with the world.
+Wellness changes depending on circumstances.
+Cultivating emotional well-being helps people cope better with the normal ups and downs in life.
+Read more»

 Inner well-being is harmony between our inner life and the outer world.
-It is having inner peace.
-It is the feeling of belonging or connectedness with the world.
-It is about realising a meaning in life.
-It is the feeling that we are part of something larger than the issues, stresses, and challenges of life.
-Showing kindness, trust, forgiveness, compassion and empathy have a role in providing inner wellbeing.
-Read more about Inner Well-being»
+It is about finding meaning in life and the feeling that we are part of something larger than the challenges of everyday life.
+Showing kindness, trust, forgiveness, compassion and empathy have a role in providing inner well-being.
+Read more»

-Unfortunately in many parts of the world well-being is affected by circumstances out of people’s control.
-Wars, famines, epidemics, crime, poverty and discrimination can all have terrible effects on people’s well-being.
-This article is not intended to address these people or these problems rather it addresses those people in good circumstances who still don’t have well-being.
+* Note: Unfortunately in many parts of the world well-being is affected by circumstances out of people’s control.
+Tyrannical government, wars, famines, epidemics, crime, poverty and discrimination can all have terrible effects on people’s well-being.
+This article is not intended to address these people or these problems but rather it addresses those people in good circumstances.